sih-rtt/database/README.md

 **This in an internal dev databse seeding tool.**

+> Important!: PostgreSQL must be seeded before Redis as Redis seeding uses data from postgreSQL.
-Install Bun JS Runtime to work with this tool.
+> Install Bun JS Runtime to work with this tool.

-### Important pointers
+### Important pointers for postgreSQL database
 - Make sure that postgis/postgis is used to run docker container.
 - Container must expose port 5432.
 - Create a directory named "data" and mount it as volume to "/var/lib/postgresql/data" inside container to persist data on subsequent startups (Optional).